kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 * **Description**: Require the workload to send a signal to kubelet when it is ready for the cpuset change, rather than using a time-based delay.
 * **Why Rejected**: This approach would create a dependency between kubelet and workload state, which violates Kubernetes' design principle of keeping kubelet independent from application behavior.
 A workload could potentially block the scaling operation indefinitely.
 The time-based delay provides a guaranteed preparation window without introducing this coupling.

+### 5. Node-Level Scale Delay as CPU Manager Option

+* **Description**: Configure `scale-delay-time` as an option in the CPU Manager's static policy configuration on the node.
+This approach affects all guaranteed pods with exclusive CPUs on that node uniformly.
+* **Why Rejected**: A node-level configuration creates a "blast radius" where the delay applies to ALL pods on the node, regardless of whether they need it.
+This impacts cluster elasticity and automated scaling responsiveness.
+Individual pods without latency-sensitive workloads are forced to wait the configured duration during scale-down, slowing down the cluster's ability to respond to resource changes.
+While node taints provide an operational workaround for Alpha, this masks an underlying design gap — the feature should be opt-in at the pod level, not a one-size-fits-all node setting.
+See discussion in [GitHub issue #6123](https://github.com/kubernetes/enhancements/pull/6123#issuecomment-4712288809).

-### 5. Node Declared Features as Opt-Out Mechanism
+### 6. Node Declared Features as Opt-Out Mechanism

 * **Description**: Use Node Declared Features to allow pods to opt out of the scale-down delay at the pod level.
 * **Why Rejected**: Node Declared Features are intended to be temporary and tied to feature gates, to be removed at GA+3.
 They are not suitable as a permanent opt-out mechanism.
-Alternative approaches (such as pod annotations or node taints) will be evaluated for Beta graduation.

-### 6. Pod-Level Grace Period (Opt-In/Opt-Out Mechanism)

-* **Description**: Introduce a `scaleDownGracePeriodSeconds` field at the Pod spec level (analogous to `terminationGracePeriodSeconds`).
-This approach, proposed by @natasha41575, would allow application developers to define the grace period on an opt-in, per-pod basis, completely decoupled from any specific resource manager (CPU Manager, Memory Manager, DRA, etc.).

-* **Why Deferred to Alpha2/Beta**: This approach requires changes to the Pod API spec and broader SIG Node consensus.
-The current node-level `scale-delay-time` configuration was chosen for Alpha as it allows faster iteration and feedback collection without API changes.
-The pod-level approach remains a strong candidate for a more granular opt-in/opt-out mechanism in Beta.
+* **Note**: What is rejected here is using declared features as the opt-in/opt-out mechanism itself.
+This KEP does use the framework, in its intended temporary role, so that the scheduler avoids nodes that cannot honor `scaleDownGracePeriodSeconds` — see [Node Declared Features Integration](#node-declared-features-integration).

 ### 7. Hook-Based Synchronization Approach